 Right to Refuse

-Workers have the right to refuse a job if we believe it may be unsafe or dangerous to ourselves or other workers.
+Workers have the right to refuse a job if you have reasonable grounds to believe it may be unsafe or dangerous to yourself or others.

 1. You have been asked to do something you believe is dangerous to yourself or others.

 2. You refuse to do the job because it is not safe and report to your supervisor, employer or other designated person.

 3. If your supervisor does not fix the danger immediately then they must:

 - inspect the danger with you and either: